chiralsoftware/FcmSpringJavaScript/README.md

 # Not a complete project

 This project does almost no error checking.
 It's greatly simplified to show the minimum code needed to send messages from a Java web server to JavaScript clients by FCM.
+Errors occur when a client token is removed, and sending a message throws an exception.
+Also the user might not allow notifications, which also should stop the process of trying to send a token.

+The server needs to get the cient's token to be able to address the client.
+For that, we have the client send a simple POST to a controller which keeps a Set of tokens.
+This is greatly simplified from what a deployed system would do.

+FCM allows sending broadcasts to topics, but broadcast to a topic can't be received on JavaScript clients.
+JavaScript clients must be addressed individually, by token.